Vihaa-Shetty/CERTIFICATIONS/README.md

-# Certifications in Data Analytics and Related Fields
+# Certifications in Data Analytics 🏅

 ## Overview
 - This repository showcases my certifications in **Data Analytics**.